codeBehindMe/stream_question_text_classify/README.md

 ### What's this repository for? ###

-This repository contains the problem and solution to the CAmper initiation challenge.
+This repository contains an application for streaming text classification to 4 predetermined classes.

 ### What's inside? ###